department-of-veterans-affairs/vagov-content/pages/decision-reviews/board-appeal.md

 You can request a Board Appeal after an initial claim, Supplemental Claim, or Higher-Level Review decision.
 You can’t request 2 Board Appeals in a row for the same claim.<br>

-You have one year from the date on your decision letter to request a Board Appeal, unless you have a [claim contested by multiple parties](/decision-reviews/multiple-party-claims/).
+You have one year from the date on your decision letter to request a Board Appeal, unless you have a [contested claim](/decision-reviews/multiple-party-claims/).
 </div>

 ## Can I add new evidence?